jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 PRINT ON DEMAND BOOK
 ====

-As our last book-related project, we'll expand to a larger-scale, ending in two deliverables: a 60+ page print on demand book and a hand-made book documenting your process.
+As our last book-related project, we'll expand to a larger-scale, culminating in two deliverables: a 60+ page print-on-demand book, and a hand-made book documenting your process.
 This project is all about scale, working on something with lots of pages, lots of text, lots of ideas, and figuring out how to put them together into a cohesive whole.

 Your book should include text, whether one long piece or several shorter ones, for a total of at least 60 pages.
-The choice of text is up to you, but the best will be ones that you're personally interested in.
+The choice of text is up to you, but best would be to choose ones that you're personally interested in.
 Consider pulling from [Project Gutenberg](http://www.gutenberg.org) using the `Plain Text UTF-8` download, though you could scan and convert to text in Acrobat.
 (Note that many Project Gutenberg texts have weird [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) typos and you may need to proof your text.)

 In addition to the selection of text, the visual structure of your book and any extra content (like images or graphical elements) are also up to you.
-As you plot what will go in your book, consider [these](https://en.wikipedia.org/wiki/Book_design) [lists](http://www.barbaradoyen.com/book-publishing/anatomy-of-a-book-the-contents) of book elements for ideas, as well as our book research in the library.
+As you plot what will go in your book, consider these lists ([1](https://en.wikipedia.org/wiki/Book_design), [2](http://www.barbaradoyen.com/book-publishing/anatomy-of-a-book-the-contents)) of book elements for ideas, as well as our book research in the library.

 Alongside the book you're designing, you'll be keeping a "process book" for this project as you go.
 This gathers source material, inspiration, type samples, photos of your process, etc into a single, presentable place.
 It's meant to show how you got to the finished design, especially choices or process that wouldn't otherwise be obvious from the final product.